 So when a man asks “how was sex for you” she might answer “hmmm; how can I explain?” “but did you come?”
 She answers “It was lovely”.

 In couples, we can not always mirror each other’s answers, when it comes to pleasure.
 The man’s sexual pleasure is often linked to the release of semen.
 That is, therefore, an integrated part of his sexual pleasure.
 The woman does not have the same hook to hang her “pleasure-hat” on.
 She will most likely experience it differently from time to time: in the middle, deep down, a little to the side, today mostly in the body.
 Whereas the man probably will pay less attention to all the small variations or they are overshadowed by the ejaculation.
 It does not make one’s experience better than the others.
 It just means you might speak different languages.

 It makes sense to stop assuming that men and women get the same from sex.
 It is far better to agree that sex is good and should be good for both parts.
 And to focus on how we make sure that both are sexually satisfied.

 All the good sex can bring

 Sexual activity is far more than just a means for reproduction.
 People have sex because it’s nice and because we like what it does to us as individuals and as couples.
-Exactly what sex does and how it does it is a mystery.
+Precisely what sex does and how it does it is a mystery.
 Sexual action increases the activity in various parts of the brain.
-In particular, the frontal lobe, in a band between the two hemispheres, and deep inside the brain.
-During sexual activity, the body secretes various hormones that have an effect on our behavior and relationships.
+In particular, the frontal lobe, in a band between the two hemispheres, and deep inside the mind.
+During sexual activity, the body secretes various hormones that affect our behaviour and relationships.

 Oxytocin – the magic potion

-In both sexes the hormone oxytocin is secreted in connection with sexual activity.
-That is when you feel, touch, have eye contact, feel presence with another being.
-Women also secretes the hormone during birth and breast feeding.
+In both sexes, the hormone oxytocin is secreted in connection with sexual activity.
+That is when you feel, touch, have eye contact, feel the presence with another being.
+Women also secretes the hormone during birth and breastfeeding.